abpalmarini/Snake/lib/ai/genetic_algorithm/genetic_algorithm.md

 new snakes based off this 'baby' set of weights, where a random selection of weights are modified for each snake (mutations).
 This process is then continually repeated.

-Each snake was being fed the following binary (1 or 0) inputs for each new grid:
+Each snake is being fed the following binary (1 or 0) inputs for each new grid:
 * Is it empty one grid to the:
   * left                   - a
   * right                  - b